Baize

 Baize is a coarse woollen (or in cheaper variants cotton) cloth, similar in texture to felt, but more durable.

 History

-A mid-17th-century English ditty—much quoted in histories of ale and beer brewing in England—refers to 1525:
+A mid-17th-century English ditty – much quoted in histories of ale and beer brewing in England – refers to 1525:

-Hops, heresies, bays, and beer;Came into England all in one year.

-Heresies refers to the Protestant Reformation, while bays is the Elizabethan spelling for baize.
+Heresies refers to the Protestant Reformation, while bays is the Elizabethan spelling for baize (though bay and baize eventually came to describe two similar but distinguishable types of cloth, as described below).